Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/DotNetAspire/ACA_SQL_EntraID.md

 The architecture involves multiple Azure services interacting together to form a secure and scalable solution.
 The key components include:

-> 1. Container App (school-api)
+> 1. `school-api`: The container app representing the API.
-> 1. Azure SQL Database
+> 1. `acras2wogk3v6wxw`: The Azure Container Registry storing the API’s container images.
-> 1. Azure Container Registry (acras2wogk3v6wxw)
+> 1. `law-as2wogk3v6wxw`: The Log Analytics workspace used for monitoring and diagnostics.
-> 1. Azure Log Analytics Workspace (law-as2wogk3v6wxw)
+> 1. `cae-as2wogk3v6wxw`: The Azure Container Apps environment in which the school-api app is deployed.
-> 1. Azure Managed Identity (mi-as2wogk3v6wxw) to access Azure SQL securely
+> 1. `mi-as2wogk3v6wxw`: Managed Identity used to authenticate and pull the container image from ACR.

 ![.NET 8 Aspire](images/rg-aspire-dev-002.PNG)